Grafana Plugins Explained

 Panel plugins

 The panel plugins enable you to add new visualizations for both the time series and not-time series data.
 Other than the built-in table and graphs panel plugins, you can add others that address your unique requirements.
-Some of the features the panel plugins add include row coloring, data filtering, paging, and other functions that improve the visualization.
+Some of the features the panel plugins add include row coloring, data filtering, paging, and other functions that improve visualization.

 [banner_cta title=”Try MetricFire now!” text=”Get MetricFire free for 14 days.
 No credit card required.” action="https://metricfire.com/"]